The Paris Fauchon History

-The first store was opened by Auguste Fauchon in 1886 and over the years became an international name for gourmet foods, yet with innovation and new ideas, the brand has gone from strength to strength with new stores opening, a cafe in Paris and more.
+The first Fauchon store was opened by Auguste Fauchon in 1886 and over the years has became an international name for its Fauchon gourmet foods, yet with innovation and new ideas, the brand has gone from strength to strength with new stores opening, a Paris cafe and more.

 Auguste Fauchon first arrived in Paris from Calvados in the Basse Normandie region back in 1880 and started selling fruit and vegetables that he obtained from the best orchards and fields in France.